stepzen-dev/examples/with-apollo/README.md

 ```
 with `ACCOUNT` replaced by your account.

-Introspect and publish the `returns` subgraph into your Apollo Federation,
+## Introspect and publish the `returns` subgraph.

-being careful to replace the same things as earlier.
+Be careful to replace the same things as earlier.

 For example:
 ```